KTZMJackie/azure-fastapi-project/README.md

 # Azure FastAPI DevOps Project
-A production-style cloud project that deploys a containerized FastAPI application to Azure using Terraform, Azure Container Apps, Managed Identity, Key Vault, Blob Storage, and GitHub Actions CI/CD.
+A production-style cloud project that deploys a containerized FastAPI application to Azure using Terraform, Azure Container Apps, Managed Identity, Key Vault, Blob Storage, Run Pytest and GitHub Actions CI/CD.

 # OVERVIEW
 This project demonstrates how to build, secure, and deploy a cloud-native application without hardcoding credentials.